MetaKt/StudyMate/README.md

 Points:

 The system calculates the total points accumulated by all users within a group to determine its ranking.
-Ranking assigns points to users according to the amount of likes given by other users to the  resources they uploaded (that depends mostly on the quality and quantity), fostering healthy competition and incentivizing active participation.
+Ranking assigns points to the group of the user according to the amount of likes given by other group members to their posts or the resources they uploaded into the General Library (that depends mostly on the quality and quantity), fostering healthy competition and incentivizing active participation.

 General Library Resources:

-The general library is a repository of resources accessible to all users who are in a study group within StudyMate.
+The General Library is a repository of resources accessible to all users who are in a study group within StudyMate.
 Users can access and utilize resources available in the library and contribute by uploading additional materials, thereby enriching the collective knowledge base of the platform.

 Admin: